 This year this leading investment company is on course to make it an impressive nine years in a row of dividend increases.
 And judging by the strong performance of its funds over the last few years and so far in FY 2018, I believe there’s a strong chance that WAM Capital will go on to make it ten years in a row next year.
 At the current price the company’s shares provide a trailing fully franked 6.3% dividend, which I think makes it a very attractive investment option.

 While round two of the Royal Commission begins today and could weigh on the banking sector, I remain confident that nothing overly material will eventuate from proceedings.
 This could make it well worth considering an investment in the big four banks whilst they are down in the dumps.
 Especially considering the generous yields on offer.
 Westpac is my favourite of the bunch and offers investors a trailing fully franked 6.5% dividend at present.

 - Turning $10,000 into $8 million Was Just the Beginning For 1 Man

 Motley Fool contributor James Mickleboro owns shares of Westpac Banking.
 The Motley Fool Australia owns shares of and has recommended Telstra Limited.
-The Motley Fool Australia owns shares of Super Retail Group Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
-Authorised by Bruce Jackson.
+Authorised by Scott Phillips.